 - Colorado: No changes

-- Florida: The Florida Bar issued an order extending CLE reporting deadlines for February, March, April and May 2020 to August 31, 2020.
+- Florida: The Florida Bar has issued an updated order extending CLE reporting deadlines for February, March, April, May, June, or July 2020 to August 31, 2020.
 All other annual compliance deadlines remain the same.

 - Hawaii: No changes

 - Illinois: The Illinois Supreme Court has issued an order extending the MCLE deadline by 90 days (to September 30) for attorneys due in 2020 (last name A-M) who are unable to complete their requirement by June 30.
 To receive this extension, attorneys must log in to the MCLE Board's website and report "Not Yet Completed" by July 31.
 No reason for the extension is required.

 - Indiana: The Indiana Supreme Court has issued an order temporarily waiving the credit limitation for distance education as follows: Attorneys with a CLE deadline on December 31, 2020 may complete all of their credits via online courses.
 Attorneys with a deadline on or before December 31, 2022 may complete up to 24 credits via online courses.

 - Iowa: The Iowa Supreme Court has issued an order temporarily waiving the credit limitation for unmoderated courses.
 Iowa attorneys may complete any portion of their requirement as On Demand courses until further notice from the Iowa Supreme Court.